“We rejoice and delight in you; we will praise your love more than wine.” (Song of Songs 1:4)

 Like most holidays, this celebration has turned into a marketing boon of mass-produced sentiment sold as cards, flowers, and chocolates.
 But love is much more than can be tasted with candy or seen in the movies and read in a romance novel.

 We can understand God’s intention for love by looking at it in His holy language (lashon hakodesh), Hebrew, and in Scripture.

 Love and the Hebrew Language

-For instance, the Hebrew word for love is ahava (אהבה), which is made up of three basic Hebrew letters: aleph (א), hey (ה), and vet (ב).
+Let’s look at the Hebrew word for love — ahava (אהבה), which is made up of three basic Hebrew letters: aleph (א), hey (ה), and vet (ב).

-This Hebrew word, therefore, contains this tremendous truth: giving is fundamental to loving.
+This Hebrew word contains a tremendous truth: giving is fundamental to loving.

 This entails words of affirmation, acts of service, giving gifts, physical touch, and the giving of quality time (The 5 Love Languages).